AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 This matching process happens in milliseconds during an ad request, with the highest bidder typically winning the impression.
 The sophistication of this auction system is what makes AdMob particularly effective compared to smaller networks.

-This arrangement means AdMob only makes money when you do—a genuinely aligned incentive structure.
-However, this alignment doesn’t mean it’s entirely without costs.
-The real expenses come in more subtle forms:
+This revenue-share arrangement means AdMob only makes money when you do — a genuinely aligned incentive structure.
+However, this alignment does not mean it is entirely without costs.
+The real expenses come in more subtle forms.

 The Hidden Costs of “Free”

-When evaluating AdMob’s true cost, you need to consider several factors beyond direct platform fees:
+When evaluating the true AdMob cost, you need to consider several factors beyond direct platform fees:

 - Development resources required for proper implementation